BenTaylorPublic/screeps/README.md

     Marketer role
 Hauler changes:
-    Haulers should put energy into extensions/spawn if there's no energy in it's cache Haulers should spawn when cache is > 50%, and have a cooldown of the distance to the cache (+10-20%) Lab logic:
+    Haulers should put energy into extensions/spawn if there's no energy in it's cache Lab logic:
     Spawning lab assistants (to haul to/from storage) LabAssistant role